CMMC Compliance for Defense Contractors in Boston, MA

 What to Expect from a CMMC Consultant Who Knows the DIB

 CUI boundaries, enclave architecture decisions, and SSP documentation all have downstream consequences for your assessment outcome and your ongoing compliance posture.
 A gap in Audit and Accountability controls, for example, affects both your SPRS score and your ability to demonstrate practice implementation to a C3PAO assessor.
-Our CMMC consulting engagements are structured to address those dependencies, not treat each control in isolation.
+Our CMMC consulting projects are structured to address those dependencies, not treat each control in isolation.

 Gap Assessment Against NIST 800-171